-All property transactions in South Australia require the seller to provide the purchaser with a Form 1 – the primary source of disclosure.
-This means we see some curious questions in regards to what you must disclose when selling a house?
-House sales in South Australia are booming, and our team of expert conveyancers are here to help you across all areas of buying or selling a property.
-So, whether you’re eager to finalise the sale of your listed property, or you’ve made an offer to purchase the home of your dreams and are excited to sign the contract and move into the cooling-off phase, you can’t do this in South Australia without coming into contact with a document known as the Form 1 (or vendors statement).
+Home selling in South Australia is booming, and our team of experts is here to help you across all areas of buying or selling a property.
+So, whether you’re eager to finalise the sale of your listed property, or you’ve made an offer to purchase the home of your dreams and are excited to sign the contract of sale and move into the cooling-off phase, you can’t do this in South Australia without coming into contact with a document known as the Form 1 (or vendors statement).

 What must you disclose when selling a house?